 I quite openly talk about my mental health on my blog and after keeping it secret for many years, it is something I’m relatively new at.
-As you may know, I have been diagnosed with severe depression, memory loss and I suffer with dissociation and anxiety.
+As you may know, I have been diagnosed with depression, memory loss, anxiety and PTSD.
 I struggle to cope with the demands of daily life and I’m constantly looking for new ways to improve my stress levels.
-Being a stay-at-home Dad, self-employed, working two jobs and having to juggle a lot within my personal and work life, I have quite a lot of my plate at the moment – so I definitely could use all the help I can get.
+Being a stay-at-home Dad, self-employed, working two jobs and having to juggle a lot within my personal and work life, I have quite a lot of my plate at the moment – so I can use all the help I can get.

 So, when I got offered a trial for ‘Feel Stress Free’, I jumped at the chance and I’m certainly willing to try almost anything once!
 But first, here’s a few bits about the app itself.

 Thrive have created an app that is designed to help people with a range of mental health conditions who suffer with stress, anxiety as well as mild depression.
 ‘Feel Stress Free’ uses techniques that have been clinically proven to work – such as mindfulness and CBT.
 It definitely isn’t a ‘quick fix’ as research has found that it tends to work best when it has been used over the course of a few weeks – so it’s something you definitely need to stick at and be committed to before you see or feel any results.

 Thrive have many psychiatrists and psychologists who have helped develop this app and by using this app you can start to see improvements with your stress levels.

 Reading through the apps brochure, I found out that there are constant updates and additions to the content, which is great for keeping it new and improved as time goes on.